erduotong/nuitka-doc-zh/docs/--help.md

 ```
 Include data files from complete directory in the distribution.
 This is
 recursive.
-Check '--include- data-files' with patterns if you want non-recursive
+Check '--include-data-files' with patterns if you want non-recursive
 inclusion.
 An example would be '--include-data-
 dir=/path/some_dir=data/some_dir' for plain copy, of the whole directory.
 All
 files are copied, if you want to exclude files you need to remove them